 The approval of Resolutions.

-Members of the Association shall have the right to submit proposals to the Board of Directors for discussion in the General Assembly.
+Members of the Association shall have the right to submit proposals to the Board for discussion in the General Assembly.

 The General Assembly will elect every four years the President of the Association.
 His/her mandate is renewable.
 The elected President will be delegate in her/his own right to the different General Assemblies held during her/his mandate throughout her/his term of office.
-The President will be the Chair of the Board of Directors.
+The President will be the Chair of the Board.

-The General Assembly will elect every four years the members of the Board of Directors, which includes 28 full members and 2 ordinary members.
-The 28 full members will be elected as follows: The delegates representing National Councils of disabled people will elect among themselves sixteen different National Councils to become members of the Board of Directors, the delegates representing European Non Governmental organisations of people with disabilities will elect among themselves twelve different European Non Governmental Organisations to become members of the Board of Directors.
-The delegates representing European Non Governmental organisations for people with disabilities, ordinary members, will elect among themselves two different European Non Governmental Organisations for disabled people to become members of the Board of Directors.
+The General Assembly will elect every four years the members of the Board, which includes 28 full members and 2 ordinary members.
+The 28 full members will be elected as follows: The delegates representing National Councils of disabled people will elect among themselves sixteen different National Councils to become members of the Board, the delegates representing European Non Governmental organisations of people with disabilities will elect among themselves twelve different European Non Governmental Organisations to become members of the Board.
+The delegates representing European Non Governmental organisations for people with disabilities, ordinary members, will elect among themselves two different European Non Governmental Organisations for disabled people to become members of the Board.

-Each full or ordinary member organisation of the Association applying for a position on the Board will appoint a person who, in case this organisation is elected, will become the permanent Board of Directors representative of this organisation and will attend the Annual General Assembly in his/her own right.
+Each full or ordinary member organisation of the Association applying for a position on the Board will appoint a person who, in case this organisation is elected, will become the permanent Board representative of this organisation and will attend the Annual General Assembly in his/her own right.

-Article 14 - Annual General Assembly
+Article 17 - Annual General Assembly